 Talk about a weird place to lead off an article on cold planets – Mercury, closest planet to the sun, almost three times closer to our home star than Earth is.

-Certainly, the side facing the sun is hot enough to bake an oven pizza in about 20 minutes or so (about 430C, for those of you who don’t prefer your science in culinary terms).
+Certainly, the side facing the sun is hot enough to bake an oven pizza in about 20 minutes or so.

 But the nightside gets down to around -180C, more than twice as cold as the coldest temperature ever recorded on Earth.

 It also turns very slowly, such that one “day” on Mercury is equal to 58 days here on Earth, so the parts that are in shadow are in the deep freeze for a loooooong time – complete with water ice, believe it or not.

 Those red areas are shadowed parts of polar craters, whose walls are at such an angle that they have NEVER received direct sunlight.
 And just last year, NASA’s MESSENGER probe confirmed that in those shadows are pockets of water ice, hidden beneath a thin, darker layer of organic compounds.

 This source even says the water ice is “pure,” although the good folks at NASA are regrettably silent about its suitability for beach-side cocktail ice cubes.

 The planet Mars excites astrophiles, thanks to evidence it once supported abundant water supplies and may have once harboured at least microbial life.